 If you enjoy word games, check out Words with Friends.
 Just don’t blame me if you get kicked off a plane for playing the game too long!

-The Words with Friends app is available for free in the iTunes App Store and the Android Market.
+The Words with Friends app is available for free in the iTunes App Store and Google Play.
 An advertisement-free version of the game is also available for $0.99.

 Have you tried Words with Friends?
 Are you a fan of Scrabble and other word games?
 Let us know in the Comments section below!